Account vs Contact in CRM: What's the Difference and Why It Matters

 How Should You Structure Accounts and Contacts in Sales Cloud V2?

 Handle multi-company contacts carefully.
 A consultant or advisor might work with multiple client companies.
 In V2, you can link one contact to multiple accounts through relationship assignments.
 Use this instead of creating duplicate contact records.
+Duplicates are the enemy.

 Need help structuring your CRM data model?
-We configure SAP Sales Cloud V2 with proper account hierarchies and contact structures — the foundation that makes everything else work.
+We configure SAP Sales Cloud V2 with proper account hierarchies and contact structures: the foundation that makes everything else work.
 Get in touch.

 Frequently Asked Questions